Edward Dyson: Writing career

-At 19 years of age, Dyson began writing verse first appearing in the Ballarat Courier, and a few years later embarked on a life of freelance journalism which lasted until his death.
+At 19 years of age, Dyson wrote work that appeared in the Ballarat Courier.
 Themes were often derived from his childhood exposures to mining, and later working in a factory.
 He recorded many ideas and maintained a card index, that allowed him to reflect and refine the contents of his writing and produce such volumes.

 He penned his first sketches, about mining, when arriving in Melbourne while working in the factory.
 This attracted the attention of J. F. Archibald, editor of The Bulletin.
 Acceptance of his writings allowed Dyson to leave the factory and earn his livelihood solely from his stories, verses, and paragraphs.
 His first real success came in 1889 when his short story A golden shanty was used as the title-piece in The Bulletins Christmas anthology.
 His play The Golden Shanty was first performed in Sydney on 30 August 1913, produced by Bert Bailey.
 The early 1890s also saw Dyson investing his savings into a weekly publication, The Bull Ant, produced with later-member of parliament Randolph Bedford (1868–1941) and cartoonist Tom Durkin (1853–1902).
 He was forced to close the paper after a Constable Cornelius Crowe successfully sued him for libel after being depicted cheerfully bludgeoning to death a helpless drunk.

 The year 1893 saw Dyson side with Lawson in a poetry slam on Banjo Paterson's bush idealism, as part of the Bulletin Debate, where he submitted the poem "The Fact of the Matter", which was later reworded and renamed "The drovers in reply".

 In 1896 he published his only book of verse, a volume of poems, Rhymes from the Mines and Other Lines and, in 1898, the first collection of his short stories, Below and on top.
 The first book, Rhymes, was compared lesser with the recent first books of Paterson and Lawson, as his characters were not particularly Australian in identity and his broader humour.
 His writings today are one of the few recordings in verse of Australia's mining life (such as "The trucker" and "Cleaning up").

-In 1901, his first long story, The gold-stealers, was published in London, which was followed by In the Roaring Fifties in 1906.
-In the same year appeared Fact'ry 'Ands, a series of more or less connected sketches dealing with factory life in Melbourne in a vein of humour.
-This comedy was made into a stage production by 1916.
+This comedy, Fact'ry 'Ands, was made into a stage production by 1916.